-My lawn has mole acitivity, what can be done?
+My lawn has mole activity, what can be done?

 What are chinch bugs?

-Chinch bugs are small surface insects that prefer dry, sunny lawns.
-You see these insects most in the summer between June and early September.
-Lawns that are suffering from chinch bug infestation will have large patches of irregular, yellowish, stunted, wilted grass.
-Chinch bugs extract the sap from grass blades which injures the grass causing it to wither leaving brown areas of turf.
+Chinch bugs are small above-the-soil-surface insects that prefer dry, sunny lawns.
+You may notice these tiny insects in the summer between June and early September.
+Lawns that are suffering from chinch bug infestations will have large patches of irregular, yellowish, stunted, wilted grass.
+Chinch bugs extract the sap from grass blades which injures the grass causing it to wither and look overall unhealthy.
 Adult chinch bugs are 3/16″ to 1/8″ in length with black bodies and white across their back.
 If you are noticing chinch bug activity please notify our office immediately and we can send a certified technician to diagnose the issue.

 Do you service residential or commercial properties?

 We service both!
 Perf-a-Lawn not only serves residential properties, but also local businesses, housing developments, condominium complexes, college and university campuses, places of worship, and all sorts of living communities.
 Our programs can be tailored to meet specific needs of your residential or commercial property.
 If you wish to utilize our free service call offer you must be signed on for 4 applications of fertilizer and weed control; if you are under our minimum applications for service calls we can retreat by request at a modest charge.
 Remember, we offer more than just fertilization and weed control!
 We can perform perimeter pest applications at your place of business and keep the insects found outdoors, outdoors!
 We understand that timing is essential when it comes to servicing commercial properties–we are flexible and will work with you to find an application schedule that meets your needs.
 Please give us a call today!
 Estimates are free and we would love to talk lawn care with you!